vercel-labs/web-interface-guidelines/README.md

 - **Placeholder value.** Set placeholder to an example value or pattern e.g., `+1 (123) 456-7890` & `sk-012345679…`
 - **Unsaved changes.** Warn before navigation when data could be lost.
 - **Password managers & 2FA.** Ensure compatibility & allow pasting one-time codes.
+- **Don’t trigger password managers for non-auth fields.** For inputs like “Search” avoid reserved names (e.g., password), use `autocomplete="off"` or a specific token like `autocomplete="one-time-code"` for OTP fields.
 - **Text replacements & expansions.** Some add a trailing whitespace.
 The input should trim the value to avoid showing a confusing error message.
 - **Windows `<select>` background.** Explicitly set `background-color` & `color` on native `<select>` to avoid dark-mode contrast bugs on Windows.